-In addition to the Quest Leadership and Wilderness Pre-Orientation program, Trinity also offers students, faculty, and staff options to learn from adventure and challenge with Outdoor Education.
+In addition to the Quest Leadership & Pre-Orientation program, Trinity also offers students, faculty, and staff options to learn from adventure and challenge with Outdoor Education (OE).

 WHAT WE OFFER

-Get involved; teach outdoor skills clinics or be an instructor with the tripping program.
+Get involved by leading outdoor trips!
 Student led wilderness trips are offered throughout each semester.
 Lead and Assistant Instructors have the opportunity to plan and lead outdoor trips throughout New England with Outdoor Education.